|

 The warm waters surrounding the archipelago are home to an astounding array of marine life, from tiny nudibranchs to mammoth whale sharks and everything in between.

-In Sulawesi, you’ll find the marine life-rich dive sites of Bunaken and Lembeh Strait.
-The latter is famed for its incredible critter hunting and macro photography opportunities.
+Sulawesi is another scuba paradise, home to marine life-rich dive sites of Bunaken, Bangka and Lembeh Strait.
+The latter is particularly famed for its incredible critter hunting and macro photography opportunities.

 Looking for more inspiration?
 Discover 9 of the best places to dive in Indonesia here.
 Alternatively, check out these eco-friendly Indonesian dive resorts for a sustainable stay.